-Alexandrium has been recorded in the Swan River since 1983, but extensive Alexandrium blooms have only recently occurred within the river system (Swan River 2019 & 2020 and Canning River 2020).
+Alexandrium has been recorded in the Swan River since 2001, but extensive Alexandrium blooms have only recently occurred within the river system (Swan River 2019 & 2020 and Canning River 2020).
+Favourable temperatures, salinities, and available nutrients, as well as, relatively calm weather conditions, have contributed to the proliferation and continuation of these blooms.